Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Abstract

 \section{Abstract}

 This paper presents an innovative approach to 3D mixed-size placement in heterogeneous face-to-face (F2F) bonded 3D ICs.
 We propose an analytical framework that utilizes a dedicated density model and a bistratal wirelength model, effectively handling macros and standard cells in a 3D solution space.
 A novel 3D preconditioner is developed to resolve the topological and physical gap between macros and standard cells.
 Additionally, we propose a mixed-integer linear programming (MILP) formulation for macro rotation to optimize wirelength.
 Our framework is implemented with full-scale GPU acceleration, leveraging an adaptive 3D density accumulation algorithm and an incremental wirelength gradient algorithm.
 Experimental results on ICCAD 2023 contest benchmarks demonstrate that our framework can achieve {5.9}\% quality score improvement compared to the first-place winner with {4.0}$\times$ runtime speedup.
+Additional experiments on modern RISC-V designs further validate the generalizability and superiority of our framework.